JAlcocerT/JAlcocerT/content/blog/py-z-stock-yahoo.md

 ### Yahoo Financials

+We just need Python and the package:

 * https://pypi.org/project/yahoofinancials/

 * https://github.com/JECSand/yahoofinancials

-> MIT | A powerful financial data module used for pulling data from Yahoo Finance.
+> **MIT** | A powerful financial data module used for pulling data from Yahoo Finance.
 This module can pull fundamental and technical data for stocks, indexes, currencies, cryptos, ETFs, Mutual Funds, U.S. Treasuries, and commodity futures.

 ```sh
 pip install yahoofinancials==1.20